TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 mimics Kerouac’s physical scroll.
 Coming full circle, I suppose.)

 and still get the right page.
-This isn’t perfect, since many users will still think they have to type in the long text “saturday-night-live-weekend-update-judy-grimes,” but it’s probably outweighed by the number of additional users who will find you more easily on search engines.
+This isn’t perfect, since many users will still think they have to type in the long text “saturday-night-live-weekend-update-judy-grimes”, but it’s probably outweighed by the number of additional users who will find you more easily on search engines.
 (Ideally, there would be some way in the URL to indicate to humans that the remaining text is optional, but I haven’t seen any